RealityBending/Onboarding/README.rst

 -----------
 Congratulations!
 You are now officially a member of an awesome team 😎 😎 😎

-Before starting the serious works, let's walk you through an introduction, some interesting reads and a few tutorials to get you prepared 😉
+Before starting the serious works, let's walk you through an introduction, some interesting reads and a few tutorials to get prepare you for the ride 😉

 Who are we and what do we do?